 No matter what you crave, if you know that giving in leaves you feeling worse on the other side, follow these three steps.
 Each time you do, you’ll see how brief and fleeting cravings can be.
 You’ll feel more in control and capable of taking good care of yourself no matter what’s grabbing your attention.
 5

 PS: What if you take my suggestions and observe the craving until it passes only to walk into the kitchen and stuff your face anyway?
 Like many of the folks I’ve worked with over the years, you’re capable of making strong choices, but choose not to.
 If this sounds like you, that’s a great place to be in the days leading up to New Year’s.
 Join me and thousands of brilliant women all over the world for a free, private, three-day workshop for women only on Facebook – STRONG START with STRONG COFFEY

 - First food, then cigarettes, alcohol, drugs, approval, you name it. ↩

 - Over a decade into my recovery from this craziness. ↩

 - More food, wine, beer, approval, acceptance, scratch tickets, etc. ↩

-- And by “grabbing your attention” I mean fiercely and mercilessly consuming every atom of your mind body and soul with wanting so acute as to blot out most if not all of life’s priorities in an effort to quench the unquenchable nature of compulsion and/or addiction.
+- And, by “grabbing your attention,” I mean fiercely and mercilessly consuming every atom of your mind, body, and soul with a wanting so acute as to blot out most – if not all – of life’s priorities in an effort to quench the unquenchable nature of compulsion and / or addiction.
 Natch. ↩